 The prize is named for Joseph Pulitzer, the influential owner and publisher of the St. Louis Post-Dispatch and the New York World.
 Known for journalism that exposed corruption in both the public and private sectors, Pulitzer established the prizes in his will, stipulating that they be administered by the journalism school at Columbia University in New York City and awarded by an advisory board, known today as the Pulitzer Prize Board.

-A jury of three to seven board members is assigned to each category, depending on how many entries fall within a category.
+A jury of board members is assigned to each category, depending on how many entries fall within a category.
 Many jurors are former prize winners themselves.
 Each jury presents three unranked finalists to the Pulitzer Prize Board, which makes the final determination.
 Each May the president of Columbia University presents the awards at a banquet in New York City.

 In 2008 the literary journal Georgia Review hosted a four-day celebration on Jekyll Island for recent winners of the prize in Georgia.
 In attendance were journalist Hank Klibanoff, historian Edward J. Larson, and poet Natasha Trethewey.
 Poet Stephen Dunn, a contributor to the Georgia Review, also participated.